 - If you say “yes,” you contradict yourself.
 Because you saying that “truth” doesn’t correspond to reality!

 - If you say “no,” then you are admitting to making a false statement

 So the “correspondence test for truth” cannot be denied without using it.
 In other words, it is “undeniable!”

 These four characteristics of Christian truth are also undeniable.

 They are also the first step in Dr. Norman Geisler’s classical apologetic for Christianity.

+VI.
 Responding to Non-Christian Views of Truth

 - Skepticism claims truth does not exist.